mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 ## Calculating the Log-Likelihood

-The log-likelihood can be viewed as as sum over all the training data.
+The log-likelihood can be viewed as a sum over all the training data.
 Mathematically,

 $$\begin{equation}
 ll = \sum_{i=1}^{N}y_{i}\beta ^{T}x_{i} - log(1+e^{\beta^{T}x_{i}})